elsassph/react-hot-ts/readme.md

     See guide: https://webpack.js.org/guides/hot-module-replacement/#enabling-hmr

-2. Configure the TypeScript loader with a custom transformer
+2. Configure the TypeScript loader with a custom transformer (you can keep it in your production builds)

 ```javascript
 const hmrTransformer = require('react-hmr-ts/lib/transformer');